I love this following quote,

 I believe it depicts all of our lives.
 We fill our selves with all kinds of information or misinformation, we speak these words and thoughts into existence and soon believe them… But, it’s not until we act upon them that makes us exact.

 We all have a story.

 Some of us let life get in the way and let fear make the decisions for us.
 Others, regardless of what they’re born into or what circumstances arise later in life.
 Well, they are problem solvers.
 I was both.

 Ever since I can remember I loved to write.
-I would always ask my parents for notebooks, needless to say I had a grand collection by the age of eight.
-I loved educating myself on everything, I was a spong.
+I would always ask my parents for notebooks, needless to say, I had a grand collection by the age of eight.
+I loved educating myself on everything, I was a sponge.
 I couldn’t get enough about the world around me and people.
 I wanted to know everything!